 Take note of the MySQL username and password when installing.

-Under the ‘mat’ folder find ‘Blank DB Scripts.zip’ and extract it.
+Under the ‘mat’ folder, navigate to ‘Blank DB Scripts.zip’ and extract it.
 This file will contain the .sql files to create an initial database.
 Within this zip is also a file called ‘ReadMe.txt’ which will indicate the order in which you would need to run the .sql files.

 Code Base